 Converting existing data cubes to SQL

-In certain circumstances, you may wish to convert an existing data cube to a SQL data cube.
-You can do so from the data cube's General settings.
+In certain circumstances, you can convert an existing, non-SQL data cube into a SQL data cube.

 Composing SQL expressions

-Once a data cube is enabled for Pivot SQL, you can use SQL expressions to define custom dimension and measure formulas, such as the following:
+Once a data cube is enabled for Pivot SQL, you can use SQL expressions to define custom dimension and measure formulas, as shown in the Formula field in the following figure:

 The syntax for querying columns follows the